AdnaneKhan/Gato-X/README.md

 are outputs of steps that run arbitrary code.
 This creates a lot of 'UNKNOWN' confidence Actions Injection Reports.
 Using LLMs to reason about whether a variable is user control or not based on context will allow further narrowing down results.
 This feature will likely include support for passing an OpenAI API key and some Gato-X system prompts that I will use to inform ChatGPT of what to look for and how to respond.

 Similarly, this can apply to capture code that performs permission checks or enforces immutable references.

+## Hall of Fame

+In order to motivate hackers to use Gato-X to find and report vulnerabilities in open-source repositories, I've created a mini [hall of fame](https://github.com/AdnaneKhan/Gato-X/wiki/Hall-of-Fame).
+If you found an issue with Gato-X and reported it, feel free to follow the instructions on the page so I can add your accomplishment for all to see!

 ## Quick Start